marwankous/open-several-site-from-the-desktop-in-google-chrome/README.md

-# open several site from the desktop in google chrome
+# open several site from any folder into browser

 just copy/paste this script inside the folder that contain the sites that you want to open in google chrome or whatever default browser you use
 ## here is the instructions